 Your neighbors might be the logical first stop in finding this type of work.

-Dog walking can introduce your child to the wonderful world of pets, especially if you aren’t quite ready to buy a dog of your own.
+Walking other people’s dogs can introduce your child to the wonderful world of pets, especially if you aren’t quite ready for a dog of your own.

 Dog size is probably the most important consideration for a preteen pursuing this money-making option.
 A child who is 70 pounds sopping wet probably shouldn’t walk an unruly Great Dane.
 Make sure you know both the owner and the dog well to make this suggestion a success.